shivNarang/Bash_Grader/README.md

 # Bash_Grader
-Project for eva;uation scores of different exams using bash
+Project for evaluation scores of different exams using bash